-Specialist expertise: Coronary Artery Disease, Structural Heart Disease including PFO, ASD and the TAVI procedure, Cardiology, Interventional Cardiology, Breathlessness, Chest Pain, Blood Pressure, Valve Disease, Type 1 & 2 Diabetes, Heart Health, Stroke, Angina, Para-Valvular Leak Closure.
+Specialist expertise: Coronary Artery Disease, Structural Heart Disease including PFO, ASD and the TAVI procedure, Cardiology, Interventional Cardiology, Breathlessness, Chest Pain, Blood Pressure, Type 1 & 2 Diabetes, Stroke, Heart Health, Valve Disease, Angina, Para-Valvular Leak Closure.

 Dr Malik was recently asked by a patient whether Red Yeast Rice (RYR) can be used as an alternative to statins, so he undertook some research and found the below results.

 After consulting this medical journal, published in 2018, Dr Malik surmised that Red Yeast Rice contains Monacolin K, which in some forms (lactone) is nearly identical to Lovastatin (at statin).
 RYR is made by fermentation of rice with yeasts, mainly Monascus Purpureus.
 RYR is traditionally used in China for culinary purposes as a food colouring or as a traditional remedy to promote digestion and blood circulation.

 - RYR will lower cholesterol as it acts as a statin